thisisevilevil/evilevil365/_posts/2026-06-07-UsingAutopatch-RingSystem.md

 ## Getting started with Autopatch

 To start configuring Autopatch, you need an Entra group for device onboarding.
 This can be static or dynamic.
 Also be sure to review the [pre-reqs for Autopatch in the documentation.](https://learn.microsoft.com/en-us/windows/deployment/windows-autopatch/prepare/windows-autopatch-prerequisites?source=recommendations)
- Navigate to Tenant Administration > Autopatch groups and click "New autopatch group."
+ Navigate to Tenant Administration > Autopatch groups and click "Create" to start creating your autopatch group.
 ![Autopatch](/assets/images/2026-06-06-AbusingAutopatch-RingSystem/Autopatch-1.png?raw=true "Getting started with autopatch")

 Give it a nice name and click Next.